KyleMHanna/fs-journal/src/reflections/wk1/quiz1.md

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+The flex CSS shorthand property sets how a flex item will grow or shrink to fit the space available in its flex container.
 ```

 **11.** What `CSS` properties affect the size of a box model?
 <!-- enter you answer in the space below -->
 ```
+ width , min-width , max-width , height , min-height, max-height and padding
 ```